 Welcome to the Biology Department at Amherst College

-Students interested in the insights of biology but whose area of specialization is likely to lie outside biology should consider the courses for non-majors: BIOL 104, 106, 108, 110, and 114.
-Each of these focuses on a particular topic within biology and is intended for students who do not plan to major in biology.
+Please consider the following courses that do not have prerequisites: BIOL-104, 106, 108, 110, and 114.
+Each of these courses focuses on a particular topic within biology and is intended for students who do not plan to major in biology.